-Have your students watch this video to see what they're about to do.
+Have your students watch the lesson video to see what they're about to do.

 Split each team's building tasks to ensure that everybody is actively involved:

 You can use blank sheets of letter-size paper for this lesson but pre-designed PDFs of CNC cuts are provided.
+You can find it under Additional Resources in the blue bar to the right of this webpage.
 By using these pre-designed sheets, it'll be easier for your students to figure out whether or not the CNC works.